qiuosier/Virgo/README.md

 The `Strategy` class is designed to simulate and evaluate trading strategies.
 Trading strategies can be complicated.
 Each strategy should be implemented as a sub-class by the user.

 2018-2019 Qiu Qin.
-Under Development.
 All Right Reserved.
+The master branch does not contain the latest Development.